This website uses cookies to ensure you get the best experience on our website. Learn more

 About Ol Pejeta Bush Camp

-Ol Pejeta Bush Camp is an informal, rustic-style bush camp on the banks of the Ewaso Nyiro River in the northern ...
+Ol Pejeta Bush Camp is a simple but smart bush camp on the banks of the Ewaso Nyiro River in the northern ...

-Ol Pejeta Camp is certainly one of the most authentic bush camps we have stayed at in Kenya.
+Ol Pejeta Camp is an authentic yet smart bush camp located in the Ol Pejeta Conservancy.
 It can offer great flexibility due to its small size and focuses on good food and guiding.
 Its informal, homely approach doesn’t divorce you from your surroundings and you feel fully immersed in the African bush, making it ideal for seasoned Africa visitors and adventurous travellers.

 Accommodation